zw/PoLtree/README.md

 <img src="https://iwilcox.me.uk/2014/proving/trivial-complete" />

-Here's how to reproduce the above graphs using the CLI example.
+Here's how to reproduce the above graphs using the CLI.
 You'll need [`accounts-deterministic.json`] [accounts-json] and [`trivial-deterministic.json`] [trivial] to follow along.
 The output is minimal (whitespace-light) so I'd recommend piping it through [`jq .`] [jq] if you want to read it, but the prettier way to view